zi7feng/MOCKGPT/README.md

-    Action NVARCHAR(255) NOT NULL, -- Action performed by the user Timestamp DATETIME DEFAULT GETDATE(), -- Timestamp of the action FOREIGN KEY (UserId) REFERENCES Users(Id) -- Foreign key constraint );
+    Action NVARCHAR(255) NOT NULL, -- Action performed by the user Timestamp DATETIME DEFAULT GETDATE(), -- Timestamp of the action FOREIGN KEY (UserId) REFERENCES Users(Id) -- Foreign key constraint -- The UsageLog table conforms to the Third Normal Form (3NF) );
 ```
 ## Functionality